earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 ---

+## 🤝 Sales + Technical Collaboration

+This starter kit aligns with Sintrones’ efforts to:
+- 🛠️ Support System Integrators and SMEs with demo-ready tools
+- 🤝 Collaborate on R&D and Proof-of-Concepts
+- 🌏 Promote industrial AI adoption across Thailand & SEA markets

+Use it as a base to build your own PoC, integrate with IIoT, or contribute modules! this repo helps you **accelerate time-to-demo and validate value** at the edge.

+---

 ## 🚀 Features

 - 🎥 **Multi-Modal Sensor Input** — Real camera streams + industrial signals (USB, PoE, RS232, GPIO)